ESPRI-Mod/synda/sdt/doc/gridftp.md

 globus-url-copy additional program is needed to transfer files with GridFtp.

-On Debian, it is part of the 'globus-gass-copy-progs' package and can be installed with:
+It is part of the 'globus-gass-copy-progs' package and can be installed using instructions below.

+### Debian and derivative

+Install the package with

-    apt-get install globus-gass-copy-progs
+    sudo apt-get install globus-gass-copy-progs

+### RHEL and derivative

+You need to install EPEL repository

+    sudo yum install epel-release -y

+Then install the package with

+    sudo yum install globus-gass-copy-progs

 ## Configuration